vshugga/refurbished-steam-deck-notifier/README.md

 ## 📊 CSV Logging

-When using `--csv-log`, the script logs to a CSV file with these fields:
+When using `--csv-dir`, the script writes one CSV file for each day to the specified directory, with these fields:

 * `unix_timestamp`: Time of check
 * `storage_gb`: 64, 256, 512, or 1024